Robert D. Kilgour - Background

 Robert Kilgour is a Scottish serial entrepreneur, investor and property developer who is also Chief Executive of Dow Investments Plc.

 Robert was born in Edinburgh, brought up in Fife and currently divides his time between London and Scotland.

 His first major project after leaving University (where he ran a market stall selling jeans at the weekends) was the purchase, management and upgrading of a small hotel in the 'New Town' area of Edinburgh where he increased turnover by some 400% before selling it on.

 Four Seasons was then operating 101 care homes throughout the UK (5th largest) and employing over 6,500 staff.
-It is now UK No.1 with some 460 Homes and over 30,000 staff producing annual revenues of over £750M.
+It is now UK No.1 with some 400 care homes and around 30,000 staff producing annual revenues of almost £750M.